shivannis/xandr-docs-public/xandr-docs/articles/monetize/billing.md

 # Microsoft Monetize - Billing

-For real-time inventory, Xandr serves as the clearinghouse by paying inventory sellers and then billing buyers.
+For real-time inventory, Microsoft Advertising serves as the clearinghouse by paying inventory sellers and then billing buyers.
 Networks and direct marketers pay their managed publishers directly.
 This section provides resources for accessing and understanding your billing information.

 > [!IMPORTANT]
 > To view the Billing dashboard, your account must be assigned to the **Financial Observer** role.
-Contact your Xandr representative if you do not have the correct access.
+Contact your Microsoft Advertising representative if you do not have the correct access.

 Network users with Financial
 Observer or Financial Admin roles can access past invoices,